 A recession may not help art, but it sure looks good for art fairs.
 Just when you were ready to give up, they expanded and multiplied.

 Art fairs can never convey the state of the art.
-They help collectors cover more ground than they ever could in Chelsea, but they do not change the territory.
+They help collectors and art advisors cover more ground than they ever could in Chelsea, but they do not change the territory.
 Even the outsider and independent fairs only nip at the edges.
 Who expects a new "master narrative" for art these days anyway?
 They sure tempt one to find it, though.
 I managed seven fairs in twenty-four hours, with one more the next evening, and here is their story.

 The 2010 Armory Show again has two Hudson River piers and nearly three hundred exhibitors.
 It also has more competitors than ever, enough for an exhausting, dizzying weekend.
 The Art Show, as the Art Dealers Association of America calls its classy display, has moved to early March to join in.
 Pulse, Verge, Volta, and more jockey for position.
 Meanwhile the self-styled Independent proposes a whole new model for an art fair—and no one can say for sure just how independent that is.
 A quick tour has me looking for where I fall in the confusion of the art world, and it is not pretty.